Print a complete copy of the

 club timing device for a clock inspection and reset, if time

 the Race Secretary the procedures that were followed.
+21

-a clock stops after birds have been clocked, the competitor
+8.45 If a clock stops after birds have been clocked, the

-competitor with the running clock shall become the
+8.46 The competitor with the running clock shall become the

 procedure shall be considered the "Closing Knock-Off"

 time for the faulty clock.

 8.47 The arrival time of the birds clocked in the faulty

 clock will be adjusted with the full amount of time that the

 faulty clock is slow.
 Example: The time difference between the